SAINT MARTHA PARISH RETURNS TO CHURCH!

 Before coming to Mass, a person must have a mask and should wash hands.
 If possible, a person should bring some sanitizing wipes and a small personal container of hand sanitizer.

 There will be no hymnals or missalettes in the pews.
-If you have a copy of Magnificat or This Day, or if you have a missal, you can bring it to follow the readings and responses.
-Another alternative would be to follow along using the myParish app on your mobile device.
+An alternative would be to follow along using the myParish App on your mobile device.
+Look for the "Worship Aid" button.
+The weekly Worship Aid, which contains the songs, readings, and responses, is also available on the parish website.
+If you have a copy of Magnificat or This Day, or if you own a missal, you can also bring it to follow the readings and responses.

 Children of all ages are always welcome at Saint Martha.
 Please consider, though, whether to bring small children who are in the age interval where they are old enough to be mobile, but too young to have the self-control necessary to maintain social distance.